 Missing a tooth?
+How about several teeth?
+How about all your teeth?
 Find it hard to chew?
 Or feel embarrassed when smiling?
 Are you always conscious about what other people are thinking about your missing tooth?
 A dental implant is a one-stop solution to all your worries.

 A dental implant (a.k.a an endosseous implant or fixture) is a prosthetic tooth root that is surgically placed into your jawbone beneath the gums.
-It may or may not have an attached extension that acts as a proxy for a natural tooth.
 A dental implant is more secure than a denture or a conventional bridge.

 Why should you choose a dental implant?